Pylons/pyramid/docs/narr/urldispatch.rst

 **View-Related Arguments**

 ``view``
-  A reference to a Python object that will be used as a view callable when this route matches. e.g. ``mypackage.views.my_view``.
+  A Python object or a :term:`dotted Python name` to such an object that will be used as a view callable when this route matches. e.g. ``mypackage.views.my_view``.

 ``view_context``
-  A reference to a class or an :term:`interface` that the :term:`context` of the view should match for the view named by the route to be used.
+  A class or an :term:`interface` (or a :term:`dotted Python name` to such an object) that the :term:`context` of the view should match for the view named by the route to be used.
 This argument is only useful if the ``view`` attribute is used.
 If this attribute is not specified, the default (``None``) will be used.

   If the ``view`` argument is not provided, this argument has no effect.